Analytical Chemistry MSc

-This 1-year MSc degree covers both the theory and the applications of many of the commonly used techniques in modern Analytical Chemistry.
-It also introduces students to the principles of the “analytical process” and data analysis, interpretation, and presentation.
+This 1-year MSc degree covers both the theory and the applications of many of the commonly used techniques in modern Analytical Chemistry, as well as introducing students to the principles of the “analytical process” and data analysis, interpretation, and presentation.
 During the degree and the research project, students can specialise in different streams of Analytical Chemistry such as analysis of biomolecules or characterisation of materials.

 The School of Chemistry hosts world-class Analytical Chemistry facilities that will be at the core of the teaching and training of our students, not only to provide the theoretical knowledge behind analytical chemistry techniques, but also hands-on experience of operating a wide range of analytical instruments.

 The programme will have a strong practical element and significant continuous assessment.
-The majority of teaching is delivered in small groups and the students are assessed through a combination of:
+Most of the teaching is delivered in small groups and the students are assessed through a combination of: